citp/privacy-policy-historical/u/un/uni/uninor.in.md

 ###### 7\.
 Definitions used in this policy

-“Personal information” means any information that relates to a natural person, which, either directly or indirectly, in combination with other information available or likely to be available with a body corporate, is capable of identifying such person.
+"Personal information" means any information that relates to a natural person, which, either directly or indirectly, in combination with other information available or likely to be available with a body corporate, is capable of identifying such person.

-“Sensitive personal data or information” of a person means such personal information which consists of information relating to:-
+"Sensitive personal data or information" of a person means such personal information which consists of information relating to:-

 i. password;